 What is this test?

-This blood test finds out whether you have a systemic infection.
-This is an infection
+This blood test finds out if you have a systemic infection.
+This is an infection that

-that affects your whole body, not just one part.
-A sample of blood is studied in a
+affects your whole body, not just one part.
+A sample of blood is studied in a lab

 Why do I need this test?